 The inroads of the big record sellers also took it’s toll.
 I remember walking with my father through Sears and Roebucks in Highland Park, where there was a “new, improved” record department, chock full of many of the records he was trying to sell on 12th street – and Sears was selling them at a much cheaper price.

-At the time, I didn’t understand his fury, and the fact that we were in the midst of the maelstrom of the destruction of the independent record sellers and producers of that era.
+To our shock, there were rows and rows of Black music, which years before, Sears and other big sellers would never have handled in such quantities, calling it “race music.”
+My father became a broken man – at home and at work.
+At the time, I didn’t understand his grief and fury, the fact that we were in the maelstrom of the destruction of the independent record sellers and producers of that era.

-Over time, the “tastes” in the back room of the Record Shop and at the bars on 12th street had turned into alcoholism.
-My brother Darryl and I, young teens, ran the record shop on the weekends in those days, aware that our weekly chore was now helping to keep the shop alive.
+My brother Darryl and I, young teens, ran the record shop on the weekends in those days, aware that our fun, weekly chore was now helping to keep the shop alive.
+My father was a shell of his former self; tormented, tormenting and addled by drink; our family suffered mightily.

-On July 23, 1967, a wave of destruction and police violence made it’s way down 12th Street, to become Detroit’s 67’ Riot; my father’s record shop was in its path.
+The beginning of the end came on July 23, 1967; a wave of destruction and police violence made it’s way down 12th Street, to become Detroit’s 67’ Riots – also known as The Rebellion.
+My father’s record shop was in its path.
 But that is a whole ‘nother story.

 I think that Joe Von Battle really died the day he returned to his shop, to trudge through mounds of charred and melted records and fire-hose soaked reel-to reel tapes, unwound and slithering like water snakes; thousands of songs, sounds and voices of an era, most never pressed onto records – gone forever.

-But even though music had moved on to the new, Motown sounds and beyond, he always understood the importance of what he had done; that what he had captured in those long, brown ribbons of celluloid tape was the ending of an era and the beginning of another.
+But even though music had moved on to the new Motown sounds and beyond, and even embittered with life and addled with drink, he always understood the importance of what he had done, what he had captured in those long, brown ribbons of celluloid tape.
+It was the ending of an era of African American music, and the beginning of another.

 All of my life, I was accustomed to my father being called, “The Mighty Joe Battle“; in fact he often referred to himself that way, only half in jest.
 The late Famous Coachman, the grand Blues man of Detroit, always called my father “The Legendary Joe Von Battle”.

-In Detroit, at the Charles Wright Museum of African-American history, there have been prominent displays of Aretha’s first record, on the JVB label, sometimes with words about Joe Von Battle.
-Few things have been so touching to me as these museum recognitions.
+In Detroit, at the Charles Wright Museum of African-American history, there have been prominent displays of Aretha’s first record, on the JVB label, sometimes with words about Joe Von Battle, though few in Detroit have known much about him.
+I am always touched by these museum recognitions.

-My father’s records are now collected and sold on Ebay, some highly coveted and worth hundreds of dollars for a single 45 (I cringe when I remember how we played frisbee with them without a second thought, back in the day).
+I have come to know, since I posted my father’s story, that even though he died in relative obscurity in Detroit, there is a significant number of collectors world-wide – in England, Holland, Australia, Japan, Wales, Spain, etc., who are well aware of the work of Joe Von Battle, and very knowledgeable about his voluminous recordings and discography.
+My father’s records are now collected and sold in auctions online, some highly coveted and worth hundreds of dollars for a single 45 (I cringe when I remember how we played frisbee with them without a second thought, back in the day).

 I’ve run across re-issues of music my father recorded; a bittersweet accolade.
-Yes, it’s hard to see others produce this work for their own gain, but I’m gratified that there are those who value those sounds that he captured forever, over a half-century ago.
+Yes, it’s hard to see others produce this work for their own gain, but I’m gratified that there are those who value those sounds that he captured forever, over a half-century ago and are producing these records for collectors to enjoy today.

 Joe Von Battle deserves special recognition for his role in recording the final songs and sounds as we changed from a people of the rural South into a new, urban community.
+He recorded the post-war sound of Detroit, and forever etched in vinyl some of the earliest works of those who became household names, as well as those whose music would never have been recorded but for him.
 May his musical legacy live forever.

 In honor of the works and memory of my father –